mariguernsey-cloud/Agilehoundco.github.io/README.md

 Empathetic, Customer-Centric, Self-Motivated, Detail-Oriented, Organized & Collaborative
 ---

-##  My Projects
+## 🚀 My Projects
-Upskilling on all things CyberSecuity, AI and the Cloud.
+I'm rarely learning or working on just one thing at a time.
+Current projects and areas I'm exploring include:

-DevOps, DevSecOps, CI/CD implementaton
+🔐 Continuing to upskill in Cybersecurity, AI, Cloud, DevOps, DevSecOps, and CI/CD.

-Starting my own Company - Guernsey Professional Services
+💼 Building Guernsey Professional Services.

-Learning to do Bookeeping and being a better Tax Preparer (Seasonal)
+📚 Continuing to develop my bookkeeping and tax preparation knowledge through seasonal tax work.

-Write a "How to Navigate Autism Services for your child" book
+✍️ Working toward writing a practical guide on "How to Navigate Autism Services for Your Child."

 ⬇️ Download Mari’s Info Collector (.bat file)](MarisBatFIle.bat)